-If you’re anything like myself, you have to admit a bit of skepticism about some of these creatures.
-But maybe that’s just how you feel until you see one for yourself.
+If you’re anything like myself, you have to admit a bit of skepticism about some of these creatures, but maybe that’s only how you feel until you see one for yourself.

 Loveland Frog Men

 In 1955, a man was traveling through Loveland, Ohio, when he saw three mysterious creatures.
 Of course, the story has many versions, so he either saw them near Branch Hill OR over/under a bridge on the Little Miami River.

 A young couple was out playing Pokemon GO when they claimed to see a giant frog-like creature that “stood on two legs and walked towards them“.

 Gotta catch’em all, right?

 You may have been hot on the trail of one of Ohio’s most legendary cryptids, the Grassman.
 Often referred to as the Eastern Bigfoot, the Grassman is reportedly a 7-foot tall, 300-pound hominid.

-According to famed cryptozoologist, Loren Coleman, the Ohio Grassmen have a more human-like appearance and are more human-looking and are shorter than the classic “Bigfoot”.
+According to famed cryptozoologist Loren Coleman, the Ohio Grassmen have a more human-like appearance and are more human-looking and are shorter than the classic “Bigfoot”.

 Yet another Bigfoot-type creature lurks in Ohio, this time near Minerva.
 The Minerva Monster was first spotted by the Cayton family in the late 1970s when they followed the sound of their barking dogs to a pit on their property where they disposed of trash.

-During the creature’s final appearance at the property, two creatures were spotted after the home was pelted with several rocks while the family was inside.
+During the creature’s final appearance at the property, two creatures were spotted after the home was pelted with rocks while the family was inside.